===========================================================================

 Installing with the smxi stub installer

-A few lucky users (for example, antiX 8.0 and later) are running distros that are using the smxi stub installer (svn source page).
-This lets you install any of the supported scripts by simply typing in the following commands, as root:
+There was a legacy tool used by a few distros (for example, antiX 8.0 and later), the smxi stub installer (git source page).
+This let you install any of the supported tools by simply typing in the following commands, as root:

 smxi # or for sgfxi sgfxi # or for svmi svmi

-The stub installer downloads and starts the scripts if they are missing, otherwise it just runs the script directly.
-This is by far the most pleasant, and the easiest, way to install and start the scripts, but it requires a preinstalled smxi stub installer to work.
+The stub installer downloads and starts the program if they are missing, otherwise it just runs the program directly.
+This is by far the most pleasant, and the easiest, way to install and start the programs, but it requires a preinstalled smxi stub installer to work.

 ----------------------------------------------------------------------------